vizdata-f21/project-1-7_up/README.md

   - The top quintile (1st-20th) Black households earn 21x compared to the bottom quintile (81st-100th) Black household.
 The figures are 16x, 15x, and 13.5x for Asian, White, and Hispanic.
-  - The 2nd quintile (21st-40th) Black households earn 8.6x compared to
-    the bottom quintile (81st-100th) Black household.
+  - The second top quintile (21st-40th) Black households earn 8.6x compared to the bottom quintile (81st-100th) Black household.
 The figures are 7.4x, 6.8x, and 6.5x for Asian, White, and Hispanic.

 Our speculation is that income inequality is highest among the Blacks is due to lack of high-paying jobs and opportunities for Blacks living in the rural Southern States vs. those living in Northeastern or Midwestern urban areas.
 For Asians,